 Lots of free phonics & maths worksheets but these will need to be printed.

 Online Safeguarding for parents

 We want everyone to keep safe during this time.
 Please can you continue to be mindful of your child’s use of the internet, especially of any social media apps and support them safely in keeping in touch digitally with their friends.
 Please encourage them to think about online safety rules as they learn and lots of these links can be found on our school website.

 Links to Online Safeguarding Site:

 We hope that you find this information useful and informative.
 Please do not hesitate to contact us if you have any questions or queries through the following email address: email@example.com

-These will be checked frequently Monday – Friday for the next two weeks but please be patient for a reply as we will get back to you as soon as possible.
+These will be checked frequently Monday – Friday but please be patient for a reply as we will get back to you as soon as possible.